MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/rev-rec-cost-templates.md

 ---
 title: Set up cost templates
-description: This topic provides information about how to create and use cost templates in Project Operations.
+description: This article provides information about how to create and use cost templates in Project Operations.
 author:  sigitac
 ms.date: 11/18/2020
 ms.topic: article